JasperFx/jasper/documentation/documentation/diagnostics/index.md

 ## Adding Diagnostics to your application

+### ASP.NET Core App

-Add the Diagnostic Services to your `JasperRegistry`
+To run diagnostics from an existing ASP.NET Core application, add the Diagnostic Services to your `JasperRegistry`

 ```csharp
 public class BusRegistry : JasperBusRegistry